tanacsg/blockchain-poll/README.md

 # blockchain-poll
-A simple web application to use blockchain for polling/voting using the MEAN stack (MongoDB, Express.js, Node.js, Angular) with  Angular Material components.
+A simple web application to use blockchain for polling/voting using the MEAN stack (MongoDB, Express.js, Node.js, Angular).

 Under construction.